anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)

 To point out the obvious lack of any meaningful correlation within the two charts above will have you anathematized by the Church of St. Fauci.
 "That wasn't a real lockdown!" the Covidians will shout.
-Sounds familiar, doesn't it?
+I wonder where else we've heard a smiliar slogan.

 - Lockdown Costs
 https://thehill.com/policy/healthcare/525797-cdc-pediatric-visits-to-emergency-rooms-for-mental-health-problems?amp&__twitter_impression=true